How to find government subcontracting work: 7 practical sources

 The mentor-protege shortcut

-If you find a prime you work well with, the SBA’s All Small Mentor-Protege Program formalizes that relationship.
+If you find a prime you work well with, the SBA Mentor-Protege program formalizes that relationship.
 A mentor (the larger firm) agrees to provide management guidance, technical assistance, and business development support to a protege (you) for up to six years.

 The real payoff: mentor and protege can form a joint venture that’s treated as small for set-aside contract purposes.
 That means the joint venture can bid on small business set-aside contracts that the mentor couldn’t bid on alone.
 For the protege, it means bidding on contracts with the mentor’s past performance and resources backing you up.